xvik/gradle-quality-plugin/src/doc/docs/tool/spotbugs.md

 ```

 Or declare spotbugs plugin manually (it will be still configured by quality plugin)
-and then use `spotbugsPlugins` configuration directly :
+and use `spotbugsPlugins` configuration directly:

 ```groovy
 plugins {